FilteredPush/rec_occur_qc/README.md

        ...
     }

-As of version 1.0.1, all of the annotations are up to date with the 2025-03-03 BDQ Core specifications.
+As of version 1.0.1, all of the annotations are up to date with the 2025-03-03 BDQ Standard specifications.

-These tests are subject to change if there are further changes to the TDWG BDQ TG2 BDQ Core specifications.
+These tests are subject to change if there are further changes to the TDWG BDQ TG2 BDQ Standard specifications.
 The current test specifications can be found [in a csv file](https://github.com/tdwg/bdq/blob/master/tg2/core/TG2_tests.csv) with rationalle management in [issues in the tdwg/bdq issue tracker](https://github.com/tdwg/bdq/labels/TIME).
 The TDWG BDQ TG2 is preparing a draft standard for biodiversity data quality including these tests.
 As of 2025-03-03, specifications for the the tests implemented here are expected to be stable.

 These test implementations can be validated against the TDWG BDQ TG2 [test validation data] (https://github.com/tdwg/bdq/blob/master/tg2/core/TG2_test_validation_data.csv) using [bdqtestrunner](https://github.com/FilteredPush/bdqtestrunner).
 As of 2025-03-03, all relevant tests pass against the test validation data, details below.